obenno/ShinySyn/www/content/help.md

 <img src="images/ShinySyn_pipeline.png" alt="" class="docImage" width = "100%">

-Please note the default `cscore` cut-off is 0.7, here we used 0.99 to retrieve the reciprocal best hits (RBHs) of the orthologous genes.
+Please note the default `cscore` cut-off is 0.7, users could use 0.99 to retrieve the reciprocal best hits (RBHs) of the orthologous genes as suggested in MCscan's document.
 More explanation of `csocre` could refer to this [discussion](https://github.com/tanghaibao/jcvi/issues/141) mentioned in the [MCscan's wiki page](https://github.com/tanghaibao/jcvi/wiki/MCscan-%28Python-version%29).

 After pipeline finished, user could download all the result file by